This easy homemade taco seasoning recipe is so delicious and made with simple pantry spices — perfect for tacos, fajitas, and more!

 Notes

-Chili powder: Please note that this recipe uses American-style chili powder, which is actually a blend of spices and very different than cayenne (as well as many other types of chili powders sold internationally).
+Chili powder: A note for our international readers that this recipe uses American-style chili powder, which is actually a blend of mild chiles and spices.
+(It’s not 100% cayenne!)

 About Ali